-In addition to Froedtert Hospital, the network includes Froedtert Menomonee Falls Hospital, Froedtert West Bend Hospital and Froedtert Community Hospital with locations in New Berlin and Pewaukee.
+In addition to Froedtert Hospital, the network includes Froedtert Menomonee Falls Hospital, Froedtert West Bend Hospital and Froedtert Community Hospital with locations in Mequon, New Berlin, Oak Creek and Pewaukee.
 The health network represents the collaboration of Wisconsin’s largest multispecialty physician practice with two community-based physician groups.
 In October 2017, an existing affiliation with the former United Hospital System was expanded to include its Kenosha Medical Center, St. Catherine’s Medical Center and related clinics in the network.
 In March 2021, the health network expanded again and now includes Holy Family Memorial, Manitowoc County's largest health care provider.

 Froedtert Hospital is named for our benefactor, Kurtis R. Froedtert, whose vision, support and energy led to the opening of a new era in health care in 1980.
 Download the Froedtert Hospital fact sheet.

 Froedtert Hospital by the Numbers (as of June 30, 2022)

 - Births: 3,418

 - Cardiology Encounters: 70,874